ASHEZ-ERA/React-Scrimba/importantNotes.md

 #state:
 #state refers to values that are managed by the component, similiar to variables declared inside a function.
 Any time you have changing values that should be saved/displayed, you'll likely be using state.

+in what way are react components supposed to be pure functions? a componet when given some props should always return the same user interface, the same holds for giving the same state values it should always return the same user interface. also rendering the component or running that component function will never affect any outside system(everytime a state changes it adds a new item in the database)

+What is a 'side effect'? examples any code that effects or interacts with an outside system, even a GET request to an API is a side effect even though we are not making a change to that system, simply interacting with an outside system is called side effect. e.g, interacting with local storage, API, manual DOM manupilation, web socket.

+What is not considered a "side effect " in react, examples?

+Anything that react is in charge of e.g: maintaining state, keeping the UI in sync with rendering the DOM elements.

+When does react run your "useEffect"? when does it not run the effect function?
+As soon as the component renderes for the first time, on every re-render of the component(assuming no dependencies array)

+Will not run the useEffecct when the calues in the dependecies in the array stay the same between the re-renders

+How do you explain what the dependencies array is? it is way for react to know whether or not it should re-run the effect function.